McMasterRS/lm_building-modern-SPAs/index.md

 sudo apt install npm
 ~~~

-### Create a Next JS Application
+### Create a Next.js Application
-Once you have Node.js installed, you can create a template Next JS application using the following command:
+Once you have Node.js installed, you can create a template Next.js application using the following command:
 ```npx create-next-app```
 You will need to pick a name for your application and specify a few preferences as shown below:
 ![npm-create](assets/img/npx-create.png)